marytts/marytts-wiki/New-Language-Support.md

 First of all a mysql database should be created with all privileges.
 In ubuntu if you have mysql server installed a database can be created with:

-{{{
     $mysql -u root -p
     Enter password: (ubuntu passwd in this machine)

     mysql> create database wiki;
     mysql> grant all privileges on wiki.* to mary@localhost identified by "wiki123";
     mysql> flush privileges;
-}}}

-Int this case the ''wiki'' database is created, all privileges are granted to user ''mary'' in the localhost and the password is for example ''wiki123''.
-These values will be used in the scripts bellow.
+Int this case the `wiki` database is created, all privileges are granted to user `mary` in the localhost and the password is for example `wiki123`.
+These values will be used in the scripts below.

 If you do not have rights for creating a mysql database, please contact your system administrator for creating one for you.

-  Once you have a mysql database, you can start to extract clean text and words from the wikipedia split files using the '''WikipediaProcessor''' program.
-The following script explains its usage and possible parameters (The scripts examples presented in this tutorial use the enwiki, that is locale en_US):[[BR]]
+  Once you have a mysql database, you can start to extract clean text and words from the wikipedia split files using the `WikipediaProcessor` program.
+The following script explains its usage and possible parameters (The scripts examples presented in this tutorial use the enwiki, that is locale en_US):

 The wikilist.txt should contain something like: